Physical Education (ONPE- MS/Professional Certification)

 Master of Science Degree/Professional Certification

 The program is designed for individuals wishing to become a physical education professional or permanently certify themselves as a physical educator.
-This program is ideal for coaches and others with demanding schedules who need to balance work and family while continuing their education.
+This program is ideal for teachers who also coach and others with demanding schedules who need to balance work and family while continuing their education.

 The master of science/education degree in physical education meets the master’s degree requirement for professional certification in New York State.
-The student will complete the nine credit research core sequence, twelve credit teaching sequence, and nine credits of electives.
+The student will complete the nine credits research core (3 courses), twelve credits teaching core (4 courses), and nine credits of any electives (3 courses).

 |PEG 680||Research Methods in Physical & Health Education||3|